eherra/stupidhack2022/README.md

 organized by <b>Junction</b>

 ### About
-Text encrypter <-> decrypter with human language crypter solution, NLP model trained with Romeo and Juliet by William Shakespeare
+Text encrypter <-> decrypter with human language cryptography solution, NLP model trained with Romeo and Juliet by William Shakespeare

-#### Why?
+### Why?

-Due to the future need of quantum computer resistant cryptology, solution must be made to provide continuing for a secure communication.
+Due to the future need of quantum computer resistant cryptography, solution must be innovated in order to provide continuity for a secure communication.

+### Case
 Computers are good with numbers and random characters piled to togethor.

 Computers having difficulties with:
 - natural language
 - <i>love</i>

-This application uses the book Romeo and Juliet to find closest similar words for the encrypted text and process a procedure to match the input text words.
+Therefore this application uses the book Romeo and Juliet to find closest similar words in order to encrypt input text, and then does a procedure with help of NLP and provides an encrypted result.

 ### Example